aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

     }
 });
 ```
-By default, the master password will be generated and stored in AWS Secrets Manager.
+By default, the master password will be generated and stored in AWS Secrets Manager and the storage will be encrypted with the default master key.

 Your cluster will be empty by default.
 To add a default database upon construction, specify the
 `defaultDatabaseName` attribute.